alphagov/notifications-tech-docs/source/documentation/_api_docs.md

         "id": "f33517ff-2a88-4f6e-b855-c550268ce08a",  # required string - template ID
         "uri": "/v2/template/{id}/{version}"  # required string
     },
-    "body": "Hi Amala, your appointment is on 2018-01-01 at 01:00PM",  # required string - body of notification "subject": "Your upcoming pigeon registration appointment",  # required string for email - subject of email "created_at": "2024-05-17 15:58:38.342838",  # required string - date and time notification created "created_by_name": "Charlie Smith",  # optional string - name of the person who sent the notification if sent manually
+    "body": "Hi Amala, your appointment is on 1 January 2018 at 01:00PM",  # required string - body of notification "subject": "Your upcoming pigeon registration appointment",  # required string for email - subject of email "created_at": "2024-05-17 15:58:38.342838",  # required string - date and time notification created "created_by_name": "Charlie Smith",  # optional string - name of the person who sent the notification if sent manually